Danangjoyoo/flask-toolkits/README.md

 - v0.2
     - Supported enumeration API documentation
     - Added support for type hint from `typing`'s generic (ex: `Optional`, `Union`, `List`)
+    - Fixed input parameter validations
+- v0.3
+    - Support `File` and `Form` input parameters validation and automatic swagger.
+    - Added constraint feature for parameters (ex: limit, max/min length, greater/less than, equals than etc)
+- v0.4
+    - Support `Authorization` header in openapi spec.
+    - Added `Authorization` processing function for security and can be used as `login` or `auth`.

 ## Key Tools inside this `toolkit`
 - Automatic API documentation (`swagger`/`openapi`)